Mali ex-interim president and PM freed from house arrest

 In a statement, the Economic Community of West African States (ECOWAS) said it "welcomes" the move by Mali to lift "all restrictive measures" on the former leaders.

-Both men were appointed as interim civilian leaders after the military coup in August 2020, charged with steering Mali back towards civilian rule.
+Both men were appointed as interim civilian leaders after a military coup in August 2020, charged with steering Mali back towards civilian rule.

 But after a sensitive government reshuffle in May, Mali's strongman Colonel Assimi Goita deposed Ndaw and Ouane in a second coup.
 Goita was later declared interim president himself.